extrawurst/extrawurst.github.io/_posts/2020/2020-12-26-unity-flatbuffers.md

 }
 ```

 Unlike some alternatives to Flatbuffers it does not create the Plain-Old-Data (POD) objects for you and deserialize into those.
-But that is by design because you could actually in such cases where you only need to read data go without them.
+But that is by design.
+You could actually go without them when you only need to access it for reading.

 We only create those to keep the code compatible with the previous approach that deserialized JSON into POD objects.